-- 1. Regardless of the geographical coverage of a product system, the rules for defining the end-of-waste state of this document apply. - 2.
-The output of waste during the A1-A3 life cycle stage may reach the end-of-waste state.
-They are then allocated as co-products as described in Section 8.3. - 3.
-In the case of input of secondary materials or energy recovered from secondary fuels, the system boundary between the system under study and the previous system (providing the secondary materials) is set where outputs of the previous system (e.g. materials, products, or energy or building elements) reach the end-of-waste state. - 4.
+- 1. Regardless of the geographical coverage of a product system, the rules for defining the system boundaries between product systems apply. - 2.
+The output of waste during this life cycle stage may become a useable output flow, such as a secondary material/fuel or recovered energy, when it has been through a recovery process and complies with the conditions described in the system boundary between product systems.
+These usable output flows shall not be considered as co-products but shall be considered waste and no allocation to secondary material, secondary fuels or recovered energy shall be permitted.
+As an option, the potential loads and benefits from the net usable output flows from recovery processes may be considered as supplementary information in module D. - 3.
+In the case of input of secondary materials or energy recovered from secondary fuels, the system boundary between the system under study and the previous system (providing the secondary materials) is set where outputs of the previous system (e.g., materials, products, or energy or building elements) reach the system boundary between product systems. - 4.
 If an allocation procedure different from co-product allocation is chosen for flows that reach the system at the boundary A1-A3 or data sets are chosen where allocation procedures are unknown, this procedure has to be justified and documented.
 Data sets with clear allocation procedures are preferred to be the first choice.
-The resulting material and energy flows and their amounts/volumes within Module A1-A3 are to be described transparently in the background report. - Loads and benefits from allocated co-products shall not be declared in the optional Module D (EN 15804:2012+A1:2013 Section 6.3.4.6).
-If such a co-product allocation is not possible, other methods may be chosen and shall be justified and documented.
+The resulting material and energy flows and their amounts/volumes within Module A1-A3 are to be described transparently in the background report. - 5.
+Loads and benefits from allocated co-products shall not be declared in the optional Module D. If such a co-product allocation is not possible, other methods may be chosen and shall be justified and documented.
 Therefore, as a general rule, potential loads or benefits from A1-A3 will not appear in Module D.